JohnMalagise/dppa/docs/getting-started.md

 ## How to Win a Championship

-In theory, how do you win a championship in baseball?
-To win a championship, you need to win as many games as possible.
-To win as many games as possible, you need to use your players as efficiently as possible.
+In theory, what does a team need to do to win a championship?
+To win a championship, a team needs to win as many games as possible.
+To win as many games as possible, a team needs to use their players as efficiently as possible.
 What does that mean?
-Speaking specifically offensively, you need to use your players who do the most damage the most often.
+Speaking specifically offensively, a team needs to use their players who do the most damage the most often.

 ## What is damage?